GBerrow/MS1/README.md

 By incorporating these features and considering future enhancements, the website aims to provide a comprehensive and inclusive platform that effectively showcases John Doe's skills and achievements while offering a positive user experience for all visitors.

 ---

+## Technologies Used

+This portfolio website was built using a variety of technologies to ensure a modern, responsive, and interactive user experience.

+### Languages Used

+- **HTML5**: The structure of the website is built with HTML5, providing a semantic foundation for the content and layout.
+- **CSS3**: CSS3 is used for styling the website, ensuring a visually appealing and responsive design that adapts to various devices and screen sizes.
+- **JavaScript**: JavaScript is utilized to add interactive elements and enhance the user experience with dynamic content.

+### Tools and Platforms

+- **Git**: Version control is managed with Git, allowing for efficient tracking of changes and collaboration.
+- **GitHub**: The project is hosted on GitHub, providing a platform for version control and collaborative development.
+- **Gitpod**: The development environment used for coding, featuring extensions and tools that streamline the development process.
+- **Google Fonts**: Custom fonts from Google Fonts are used to improve the site's typography and overall aesthetic appeal.

+---